 Pathology links managers are usually healthcare professionals.
 They are responsible for the IT systems and applications that link shared pathology services.

 Their role is to ensure that the IT system works reliably and is compliant with national information governance regulations.
 The work will involve a range of tasks including:

 - collating and inputting data into specialist computer programmes,

 - ensuring information meets appropriate requirements for information

 - analysing data and drawing conclusions based on set reporting procedures.

 To become a pathology links officer, you will usually need to have trained and worked in a relevant clinical area.
 A good example would be someone who has trained and worked as a biomedical scientist.

-A PACS administrator supports the radiography department by storing and images such as X-rays, ultrasound and magnetic resonance imaging (MRI) scans.
-They’ll also use digital systems to transfer them to clinical specialists within their organisation and to organisations across the country.
+A PACS administrator supports the radiography department by storing and images such as x-rays, ultrasound and magnetic resonance imaging (MRI) scans.
+They’ll also use digital systems to transfer them to specialists within a trust and around the country.

 Want to learn more?